UWNETLAB/metaknowledge/Docs/docs.md

 >Exception thrown by the [record parser](#isilib.recordParser) to indicate a mis-formated record.
 This occurs when some component of the record does not parse.
 The messages will be any of:
 >
->    * _Missing field on line (line Number):(line)_, which indicates a line was to short where there should have been a tag followed by information
+>    * _Missing field on line (line Number):(line)_, which indicates a line was to short, there should have been a tag followed by information
 >
->    * _End of file reached before ER_, which indicates the file end before the 'ER' indicator appeared, 'ER' indicates the end of a record.
+>    * _End of file reached before ER_, which indicates the file ended before the 'ER' indicator appeared, 'ER' indicates the end of a record.
 This is often due to a copy and paste error.
 >
 >    * _Duplicate tags in record_, which indicates the record had 2 or more lines with the same tag.
-This is often due to a copy and paste error.
 >
 >    * _Missing WOS number_, which indicates the record did not have a 'UT' tag.
-This tag allows comparison between Record objects so if missing most comparisons will fail.
 >
 >Records with a BadISIRecord error are likely incomplete or the combination of two or more single records.

 - - -

-<a name="isilib.Citation"></a>isilib.**Citation**(cite):
+<a name="isilib.Citation"></a>isilib.**Citation**(_cite_):

 >A object to hold citation strings and allow for comparison between them.
 >It takes in a citation string from the CR tag of a WOS record then attempts to extract the DOI ,author, year, journal, Volume (V) and Page (P) of the citation string, any extra values are put in misc.